TimothyStiles/sponsors/tiers.md

 ## The Established <!--- 2499 -->

 You're company has been around and you want to show you're continuing to work on the bleeding edge of synthethic biology.
-Thank you.
+Thank you!

 ### Perks